 According to this model, the apparent motion of scene points may vary significantly across the image.
-Figure 3 demonstrates this, showing the paths followed by points in an image under rotations about either the Y or Z axis of the camera.
+Figure 3 demonstrates this, showing the paths followed by points in an image under rotations about either the Y- or Z-axis of the camera.
 Under the (in-plane) Z-axis rotation, the paths vary significantly across the image.
 Under the (out-of-plane) rotation about the Y-axis, the paths, while varying considerably less, are still non-uniform.
 It should be noted that the degree of non-uniformity of this out-of-plane motion is dependent on the focal length of the camera, decreasing as the focal length increases.
-However, it is typical for consumer cameras to have focal lengths of the same order as their sensor width, as is the case in Figure 3.
+However, it is typical for consumer cameras to have focal lengths of the same order as their sensor width, as is the case in Fig. 3.
 In addition, it is common for camera shake to include an in-plane rotational motion.
+From this, it is clear that modeling camera shake as a convolution with a spatially invariant kernel is insufficient to fully describe its effects (see also Fig. 1).